python/cpython/Doc/library/base64.rst

 encoding algorithm is not the same as the :program:`uuencode` program.

 There are two interfaces provided by this module.
-The modern interface supports encoding and decoding string objects using all three :rfc:`3548` defined alphabets (normal, URL-safe, and filesystem-safe).
+The modern interface supports encoding and decoding string objects using both base-64 alphabets defined in :rfc:`3548` (normal, and URL- and filesystem-safe).
 The legacy interface provides for encoding and decoding to and from file-like objects as well as strings, but only using the Base64 standard alphabet.